dustymabe/summit-2017-container-lab/labs/lab1/chapter1.md

 Here we are using a few switches to configure the running container the way we want it.
 We are running a `-dt` to run in detached mode with a psuedo TTY.
-Next we are mapping a port from the host to the contianer.
+Next we are mapping a port from the host to the container.
 We are being explicit here.
 We are telling Docker to map port 80 on the host to port 80 in the container.
 Now, we could have let Docker handle the host side port mapping dynamically by passing a `-p 80`, in which case Docker would have randomly assigned a port to